Cornuda: Infrastructure and transport

 Cornuda is crossed by the SP84 and the SS348 "Feltrina" which cross in the center of the town.
-Subsequently, with the development of the “new Feltrina”, it was decided to divert the road to the suburbs, in order to relieve traffic and make the city center safer.
+Subsequently, with the development of the "new Feltrina", it was decided to divert the road to the suburbs, in order to relieve traffic and make the city center safer.

 The city is served by the MOM bus lines that connect it with Conegliano, Pieve di Soligo, Montebelluna, Valdobbiadene and Asolo.

 The Cornuda station, located on the Calalzo-Padua line, is served by regional trains operated by Trenitalia as part of the service contract stipulated with the Veneto Region.

-The reopening of the railway section that connects Treviso and Feltre and the end of the electrification and infrastructure consolidation works is scheduled for Sunday 11 September 2022.
+The reopening of the railway section that connects Treviso and Feltre and the end of the electrification and infrastructure consolidation works is scheduled for the end of October 2024.